Ask any lawyer, “How much does a divorce cost?” and the answer you will inevitably hear is: “It depends!”

 1. Get a Therapist.

-Yes, getting a therapist costs money.
-But s/he can save you way more than you spend.
-A good therapist can help you get your emotions under control.
+A good therapist can help you manage your emotions, which in turn helps dial down the drama in your divorce.
 S/he can help you understand why you and your spouse are in conflict, and how you can handle that conflict productively.

 A therapist can also help you learn to communicate with your spouse in a way that allows each of you to actually hear what the other is saying.
 It doesn’t matter if you haven’t been able to speak to each other in a civilized way for ages.
 With the right tools, and the right motivation (i.e. not incurring divorce costs that are the size of the national debt) you can learn how to successfully communicate with your spouse.